Huangphoux/the_datastar_way/README.md

 -   On every data change, the page gets re-rendered
 -   Each page only needs one single render function

-### CQRS
+## CQRS

--   Command Query Responsibility Segregation
+-   Command Query Responsibility Segregation: separate Commands and Queries
--   Commands
-    -   `Create`, `Update` and `Delete` actions
+-   Commands = `Create`, `Update` and `Delete`
+    -   `POST`, `PATCH`, `DELETE`: change the data
-    -   User actions on the page that change the application's states
+    -   These actions should not directly update the view
--   Query
+        -   Queries already take care of that responsibility
+        -   Instead of patching elements, patching signals is permitted
-    -   `Read` action
+-   Queries: `Read`
-    -   The render function retrieves data to compute the view
+    -   `GET`: retrieve data / watch for data changes → compute the view
--   Separate Commands from Query: any user actions that interact with the page should affect the data underneath, so that the re-rendered view can reflect those changes
+    -   Work Sharing / Caching: cache data so the query runs only once, no matter how many users connect

+## Event Sourcing

+-   Queries watch for data changes by keeping a log of Commands
+-   Whenever there's a new Command, the Queries retrieve the modified data

 # SSE + Brotli

 ## SSE

 -   Suitable for real-time apps: updates can be sent in a stream that get compressed for its whole duration
--   Use [HTTP/2](https://github.com/alvarolm/datastar-resources/blob/main/docs/considerations.md#6-connection-sse-limit-on-http11) to allow more connections
+-   Use HTTP/2 or HTTP/3 to allow for more [connections](https://github.com/alvarolm/datastar-resources/blob/main/docs/considerations.md#6-connection-sse-limit-on-http11)
 -   Can be inspected in the browser's DevTools
 -   `text/html` for initial page loads and [`text/event-stream`](https://data-star.dev/essays/event_streams_all_the_way_down) for everything else
 -   [How do Server-Sent Events actually work?](https://stackoverflow.com/questions/7636165/how-do-server-sent-events-actually-work/11998868#11998868)